jamesgurung/timetable-calendar-generator/README.md

 student2@school.org , 11   , P.E.     , 1Tue:3 ,      , DBA
 ...
 ```
+SIMS users can download the report [SIMS-StudentTimetables.RptDef](resources/SIMS-StudentTimetables.RptDef).
+This needs to be run and saved as `students.csv`

 #### teachers.csv

 This takes a different format.
-There is a column for each period in the timetable, and two rows for each teacher.
-The first row contains class codes, and the second contains room numbers.
+There is a column for each period in the timetable, and two rows for each teacher: the first containing class codes, and the second containing room numbers.

 ```
 Email               , 1Mon:1   , 1Mon:2   , 1Mon:3   , ...